Khal Torabully

 Khal Torabully is a Mauritian poet.
 He is a poet, essayist, film director and semiologist.
 He has won several literary awards, including Lettres-Frontière, Switzerland, Prix du Salon du Livre Insulaire, France and Prix Missives, France.
 He coined the word 'coolitude'.
 Later, he was known as the 'Father of Coolitude'.

 Background

 Torabully was born in the capital city Port Louis, Mauritius in 1956.
 His father was a Trinidadian sailor and his mother was a descendant of migrants from India and Malaya.
 He studied comparative literature at the University of Lyon II from 1976.
 Later, he did his PhD thesis in semiology of poetics with Michel Cusin.

 He has authored over 25 books.
-His indulged in linguistic acrobatics, like wordplay and neologisms, to heighten the seriousness of his themes.
+He indulged in linguistic acrobatics, like wordplay and neologisms, to heighten the seriousness of his themes.